 What Does Canada Have to Offer Paramedics?

-Unless you thought that Canada only had one career option for you to follow as a paramedic, think again because there are 40 different job roles available in all 13 provinces and territories in the paramedic field, some of which includes the following:
+There are 40 different job roles available in all 13 provinces and territories in the paramedic field, some of which includes the following:

 - Advanced or critical care paramedic